ffloof/Animal-Royale-Data/README.md

 ## How To Use

 Download the repository and open index.html in your browser.
 Select the json files (shift click on two, highlight multiple files, or select all with CTRL + A) of the games you want to analyze and it will output all the plots for you.
+The plots are generated using plotly js so feel free to reference there documentation if you want to make your own or modify the existing ones.